 What Is the Main Advantage of a Type IV PFD?

-There are people who still question the necessity of a Type IV PFD since every person in the boat is already wearing a life jacket.
-Nevertheless, know that a Type IV PFD is not the same from any other type of personal flotation device.
+Some people still question the necessity of a Type IV PFD since every person in the boat is already wearing a life jacket.
+Nevertheless, know that a Type IV PFD is not the same as any other type of personal flotation device.
 Below, I list the 3 main advantages of a Type IV PFD.

 1. No Size Restrictions